 I believe the European stage is ripe for the taking and it will be the bold who prevail.
 If Ronaldo continues to miss games Barca will be the only Spanish giant anyone has to contend with.
 On the broader arena the above mentioned teams seem the most obvious to contend for glory, while Man U’s van Gaal tries to build up steam on the way to next year’s European club clashes.

-In short, we will be in for a roller coaster ride this year that just live up to last year’s.
+In short, we will be in for a roller coaster ride this year that just might live up to last year’s ride.